 We’d booked a Junior Suite to give us a little bit more room and this actually had a curtain that you could use to separate the room, which was perfect.
 The cots were in the living area, so on a night we made sure the balcony doors were securely locked, pulled the curtain across and they had their own little dark area to sleep in.
 It meant we could watch tv or leave a light on to read without disturbing them as they’re so used to their own room at home.

 As well as bringing their sleeping bags with us, I also packed two plain cot bed sheets, which they use at home.
 I’m not sure if this helped them to sleep through or not but my theory was the smell might make them feel at home in an unfamiliar environment.

-We had talked about the possibility of going on some trips but the girls couldn’t have cared less about zoo’s or monkey world.
-Instead we decided to take it easy and after a long breakfast, we spent our day’s going for long walks through the resort.
+We had talked about the possibility of going on some trips but the girls couldn’t have cared less about zoo’s or Monkey World at the age they were at.
+So instead we decided to take it easy and after a long breakfast, we spent our day’s going for long walks through the resort and chilling on the beach.
 We’d stop for mocktails or an ice cream, have lunch and head back to the hotel for an afternoon swim.
 It was so relaxing and just what Jay and I needed.

 This was something that I couldn’t find any articles on whatsoever and to be honest, I didn’t really think too much about the consequences until we were on the plane.
 We were due to land at 6pm and by the time we got sorted and back in the house, the girls had taken a danger nap and it was 8.30pm.

 Though we were shattered and just wanted to go to bed, Edie and Mabel were wide-awake.
 We’d picked up some take away on the way home so we let them play while we had food, then started our bedtime routine at around 9.15 and thankfully, they went straight down and stayed asleep till 6.30am.